stephen/airsonos/README.md

 airsonos
 ========

-AirPlay to Sonos.
-Uses [nodetunes](https://github.com/stephencwan/nodetunes) for AirPlay services.
+AirPlay to Sonos systems on the network.

 Changelog
 ---------

+##### 0.0.4
+- Fixed EADDRINUSE re-connection bug

 ##### 0.0.3
 - Changed to nodetunes version 0.0.7 callback pattern